---

 "@type": "Answer",

-"text": "**Search engines and AI models like ChatGPT cannot reliably read PDF content, meaning important technical information may be skipped or misunderstood.** To ensure your capabilities are discoverable, technical specifications, material lists, and tolerances should be written directly as text on your service pages.
-Use PDFs only as supplemental, downloadable versions of the information already present on the page."
+"text": "**Google and AI engines like ChatGPT generally do not read PDF content reliably, meaning important technical information may be skipped or misunderstood.** To ensure maximum visibility in AI search results, technical specifications and certifications should be written directly as text on service pages."

 }